Is U.S. fertility at an all-time low? It depends

 But the total fertility rates during the Baby Boom dramatically overestimated U.S. fertility, because they reflected the fact that some women were having babies at ages younger than had been the norm, while others were perhaps “catching up” on births that were postponed due to World War II.
 For example, the TFR in 1960 was 3.65, but women who entered their childbearing years around that time actually gave birth to about 2.45 children in their lifetimes, according to 1985 completed fertility.

 More recently, many women have been putting off having children.
 As a result, today’s TFRs may be underestimating what completed fertility in the U.S. and Europe will look like.
-Furthermore, recent work has revealed that because of its sensitivity to timing, the TFR typically overestimates fertility among Hispanic immigrants to the U.S., who experience their highest fertility rates within five years after migrating, regardless of their age at that time.
+Furthermore, research has revealed that because of its sensitivity to timing, the TFR typically overestimates fertility among Hispanic immigrants to the U.S., who experience their highest fertility rates within five years after migrating, regardless of their age at that time.

 So, how do these three measures compare?
 Both the total fertility rate and the general fertility rate show similar trends, though obviously the numbers play out very differently in each case.
 Both clearly reflect the heightened fertility of the Baby Boom, as well as the subsequent “Baby Bust.”
-And both show a rise in fertility just before the economic recession of 2007, followed by continuous fertility declines.
+And both show a rise in fertility just before the economic recession of 2007, followed by almost continuous fertility declines.

 Fertility – however it is defined – is influenced by a variety of demographic, social and economic factors.
 Among the more important contributors to fertility levels are the age composition of childbearing women (most births occur between ages 20 and 34); the share of childbearing-age women who are married (married women are more likely to give birth than unmarried women); the economic climate; and the share of childbearing age among women who are born in another country (foreign-born women have higher birth rates than U.S.-born women).